Description of the radar set, tactical-technical characteristics

 |hits per scan:|

-ASARS-2 is operating in X-Band high-resolution multi-mode synthetic aperture radar (SAR).
+ASARS-2 is operating in the X-Band high-resolution multi-mode synthetic aperture radar (SAR).
 It detects and accurately locates fixed and moving ground targets, gathers detailed information, formats the data, and transmits high resolution images in real time.

 The radar is located in the long nose radome.
 Compared to other reconnaissance variants, this radome has a hump at the top.
 The prominent radome above the fuselage doesn't contain radar but a satellite communication equipment.